yuanbin/zmk/docs/docs/behaviors/dynamic-macros.md

 The wait time setting controls how long of a delay is introduced between behaviors.
 By default, a macro will play back at the speed it was recorded, but it can be overwritten by assigning a value to the `wait-ms` property of the macro, e.g. `wait-ms = <20>;`.

+### No Output

+By default, keystrokes will still be sent to the host while a dynamic macro is recording.
+Setting `no-output` will change this and will not send keystrokes to the host while recording.